qdrant/landing_page/qdrant-landing/content/documentation/tutorials/create-snapshot.md

 http://localhost:6333/collections/LAION-5B/snapshots/LAION-5B-1217055918586176-2023-07-04-11-51-24.snapshot
 ```

+<aside role="status">Please consider passing the `wait=True` parameter while creating the snapshot.
+That operation will process the whole collection,
+so it's expected it needs more time to finish.</aside>

 ### Listing existing snapshots

-**Creating a snapshot may take a while.
-If you encounter any timeout, that doesn't mean the process is not running.** You can always
+Creating a snapshot may take a while.
+If you encounter any timeout, that doesn't mean the process is not running.
+You can always
 check what are the snapshots available for a particular collection.

 ```python